The Value of Service Rate Flexibility in an M/M/1 Queue with Admission Control: Reward Collected at Departure Epochs

-Therefore, it is not generally true anymore that $\Delta_n(x,i)\geq 0$, thus it cannot be interpreted as a burden, but rather as the net effect of an additional customer, which can be either a burden or a benefit.
+Since it is not generally true that $\Delta_n(x,i)\geq 0$, the difference cannot be interpreted as a burden, but rather as the net effect of an additional customer, which can be either a burden or a benefit.

-On the other hand, by following the remaining proofs in the original model, it can be verified that all the results on the monotonicity of $\Delta_n(x,0)$ in $x$, the threshold structure of the optimal policy and the properties of the value of flexibility function still hold.
-The admission and service rate thresholds now take the form
+On the other hand, by following the remaining proofs in the original model, it can be verified that all the results on the monotonicity of $\Delta_n(x,0)$ in $x$ and the threshold structure of the optimal policy still hold.